sergei-mironov/litrepl/paper/md/paper.md

 depend on Juptyer kerenls technology adding Web client-server and the Xeus/ZeroMQ message passing library to the environment.
-Moreover, both Web and ZeroMQ protocols require maintaining mutable states in computer memory aiming to support multi-user modes and network conditions.
+Moreover, both Web and ZeroMQ protocols require maintaining mutable states in computer memory aiming to support multi-user modes and various network conditions.

 Litrepl, in contrast, focuses on a simple single-user communication held via bi-directional text stream objects available in a modern operating system.
 We